bui1/convert-junit4-to-junit5/README.md

 # Pre-reqs
 Before starting out, the program assumes you have:
-* Updated your Maven POM/Groovy build file/whatever to reference the new JUnit 5 jars
+* Updated your Maven POM/Groovy build file/Gradle/whatever to reference the new JUnit 5 jars
 * Migrated off JUnit 3.8.
 This program assumes you are on JUnit 4.
-JUnit 3.8 code will continue to work in JUnit 5. (as will JUnit 4 code.)
-But the goal of this program is to migrate JUnit 4 syntax to JUnit 5 syntax.
+JUnit 3.8 code will continue to work in JUnit 5. (as will JUnit 4 code.) **But the goal of this program is to migrate JUnit 4 syntax to JUnit 5 syntax.**

 # Running the program
-Pass the absolute path of the directory containing your tests (ex /my/dir/src/test/java) when running class jb.Updater.
-The program outputs the name of each file as it goes through them.
+1. Pass the absolute path of the directory containing your tests (ex /my/dir/src/test/java) when running class jb.Updater.
+* Make sure to **maven clean install** it for the first time and for every time you make changes to the java files.
+* Running example) Inside the directory of where you saved the repo, *java -jar target/convert-junit4-to-to-junit5-0.0.1-SNAPSHOT.jar ~/git/project/src/test*
+2. The program outputs the name of each file as it goes through them.
 It runs quickly.
 Under a few seconds for two thousand files.
-Then make manual edits at end (or rollback those test classes and deal with them later).
-In particular the following will not compile after running the program and require manually migration.
+3. Then make manual edits at end (or rollback those test classes and deal with them later).
+In particular the following will not compile after running the program and require manual migration.
-1. Parameterized tests
+* Parameterized tests
-1. Tests that use expected parameter
+* Tests that use expected parameter
-1. Tests that use timeout parameter
+* Tests that use timeout parameter

 # Side effects